-Under Solvency II, deferred tax assets (DTA) are recognised on the estimated future tax effects of temporary differences, unused tax losses carried forward and unused tax credits carried forward.
+Under Solvency II, a deferred tax asset (DTA) is recognised on the estimated future tax effects of temporary differences, unused tax losses carried forward and unused tax credits carried forward.
 Deferred tax is only recognised where it is probable that it will be realised, i.e., that future taxable profits will be available against which deductible temporary differences can be utilised.

 Deferred tax is measured at the tax rates that are expected to apply in the period in which the liability is settled or the asset realised, based on the tax laws enacted or substantively enacted at the reporting date, on an undiscounted basis.
-When determining whether deferred tax assets can be realised, the Undertaking considers projected future taxable profits in excess of those profits arising from the reversal of existing taxable temporary differences.
+When determining whether DTAs can be realised, the Undertaking considers projected future taxable profits in excess of those profits arising from the reversal of existing taxable temporary differences.

-Deferred tax assets are not set off against deferred tax liabilities (DTL), unless such assets and liabilities have arisen in the same tax jurisdiction, in line with local legislation and practice.
+DTAs are not set off against deferred tax liabilities (DTLs), unless such assets and liabilities have arisen in the same tax jurisdiction, in line with local legislation and practice.

-The principles under which deferred tax assets and liabilities are recognised under Solvency II are broadly similar to those under IFRS.
+The principles under which DTAs and liabilities are recognised under Solvency II are broadly similar to those under IFRS.

 However, there are differences in the carrying value of underlying assets and liabilities, which give rise to temporary differences between carrying value and tax base.
-Accordingly, the two amounts differ on the balance sheets.
+Accordingly, the two amounts differ on the SII and IFRS balance sheets.

-The following table sets out the composition of the deferred tax balances under Solvency II, as at the reporting date, and a comparison against the deferred tax balances under IFRS:
+The following table sets out the composition of the deferred tax balances under Solvency II, as at the reporting date, with a comparison against the deferred tax balances under IFRS:

-Solvency II 2021 IFRS 2021
+Solvency II 2022 €'m IFRS 2022 €'m

-€'m €'m

-Commission fees allowable in future years 2 2
+Commission fees allowable in future years 3 3

-Premium reserves for claims for non-life insurance contracts 1 1
+Premium reserves for claims for non-life insurance contracts

 Losses carried forward 1 1

 Property, plant and equipment (6) 2

-Policyholder assets/liabilities (41) 246
+Policyholder assets/liabilities (164) 160

-Deferred acquisition costs (31) (148)
+Deferred acquisition costs (25) (149)

-Investments 35 (7)
+Investments 83 36

-Differences between Solvency II and IFRS balance sheet (116) (151)
+Differences between Solvency II and IFRS balance sheet (75)

-Net deferred tax balance (155) (54)
+Net deferred tax balance (130) 8